Finding the Best Places to Retire Since 2006!

-Overview: This tiny South Brunswick island town is sandwiched between Ocean Isle Beach and Oak Island on the southern North Carolina coast.
-It is known for its oceanfront beaches and a dramatic bridge that rises over the Intracoastal Waterway and connects the island with the mainland.
+Overview: This little, idyllic South Brunswick island town is sandwiched between Ocean Isle Beach and Oak Island on the southern North Carolina coast.
+It is known for its oceanfront beaches and dramatic bridge that rises over the Intracoastal Waterway, connecting the island with the mainland.

 Although the Holden Beach boasts that it "is proud of what we do not have," the community has much to offer.
 Fishing piers, a full service marina, and charters cater to the nautical-minded.
 Kayak rentals and surfing lessons are readily available.
 The town has a driving range and golf school, and the nearby Lockwood Folly Country Club's golf course makes its way through salt marshes, forests and creeks.
 Holden Beach's newest waterway park, Bridgeview, includes a transient dock and bocce ball courts.
 Residents enjoy turtle talks, yoga classes, pickleball tournaments, and beach walks.
 The town pavilion is the home of Tide Dye Tuesdays and a summer concert series.
 Popular festivals include Days at the Docks and the North Carolina Festival by the Sea.